DmxLarchey/Kruskal-Veldman/README.md

   of almost-fullness of a relation.
 Beware that we do not give a proof of Church thesis, we simply avoid its usage.

-Still, we could not consider that monolithic proof as a clean enough reference work for a less painful learning path into the arguably complicated pen&paper intuitionistic account of Kruskal's theorem \[1\]:
+Still, we could not consider that former monolithic development as a clean enough reference work for a less painful learning path into the arguably complicated pen&paper intuitionistic account of Kruskal's theorem \[1\]:
 - too much proof code (duplication), sub-optimal proof automation;